random689/tp/docs/DeveloperGuide.md

 * **Alternative 2:** Individual command knows how to undo/redo by itself.
 For instance, have an `UndoDeleteStudent` command, `UndoEditTeacher` command etc...
-  * Pros: Will use less memory (e.g. for `delete`, just save the person being deleted).
+  * Pros: Will use less memory (e.g. for `deleteStudent`, just save the person being deleted).
   * Cons: We must ensure that the implementation of each individual command are correct.

 We chose Alternative 1 because of the limited timespan of our problem.
 Also, given that modern computers have large memory, it will not be a problem to store multiple copies of address books if the address book size is not too large.